 How do I deal with FOMO?

-Remind yourself of your bigger goals and find joy in what you already own.
+Revisit your larger goals and take pleasure in what you already possess.

 What if I fail?